daxcee/sahat.github.com/_posts/2014-06-05-create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 ---

 You must first [obtain an API key](http://thetvdb.com/?tab=apiregister) from the TVDB.
-Or you could use my API key for the purpose of this tutorial.
+Or you could use my API key for the purposes of this tutorial.
 The [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js) parser is configured to normalize all tags to lowercase and disable conversion to arrays when there is only one child element.

 The TV show name is *slugified* with underscores instead of dashes because that's what